kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ## show.app(app=p2app, name='pagoda2 app')
 ```

 And that's it!
-You will now be able to interactive with the processed dataset via the web brower.
+You will now be able to interact with the processed dataset via the web browser.
 The more in-depth demo regarding the web application can be found [here](https://www.youtube.com/watch?v=xzpG1ZYE4Og).

 # II.
 In-Depth Processing and Analysis

-We now will more slowly re-run the steps within `basicP2proc()`, starting from the beginning.
+We now will re-run and explain each step within `basicP2proc()`, starting from the beginning.

 ## Preliminary: Loading the libraries